raig4359/Uport-Info/README.md

 # Uport-Info
-Uport info project
+Uport info is a
-Simple three screen app for uploading, editing and viewing profile data.The app contains three screens Login, Upload and Edit Screens
+simple three screen app for uploading, editing and viewing profile data.The app contains three screens Login, Upload and Edit Screens